aharpervc/docs.anychart.com/Axes_and_Grids/Axes_Labels_Formatting.md

 ## Formatting Labels

-In order to make a chart readable and understandable it is very important to format axes labels in a proper way, e.g. add "$" prefix if values are given in dollars or add "°F" postfix if values are given in Fahrenheit degrees.
+In order to make a chart readable and understandable it is very important to format axes labels in a proper way, e.g. add "$" prefix if values are in dollars or add "°F" postfix if values are in Fahrenheit degrees.

-You have a full control over the axis labels in {api:anychart.core.ui.LabelsFactory#textFormatter}textFormatter(){api} parameter of {api:anychart.core.axes.Linear#labels}labels(){api} method.
+You have full control over the axis labels in {api:anychart.core.ui.LabelsFactory#textFormatter}textFormatter(){api} parameter of {api:anychart.core.axes.Linear#labels}labels(){api} method.

-It's possible to make text formatting easier by using tokens - special substrings that represent each a label parameter.
-A token looks like {%KeywordName}, for example {%Value} or {%AxisName}.
-Before displaying each token is being replaced by a corresponding value.
+It's possible to make text formatting easier using tokens - special strings that are the component can parse.
+A token looks like *{%KeywordName}*, for example *{%Value}* or *{%AxisName}*.
+Before displaying each token is being replaced by the corresponding value.
 In the [Text Formatters article](Text_Formatters#tokens_list) you can find a list of available tokens.

-TextFormatter works with function or with a string with or without tokens.
-A default axis label shows the axis value and the default label's textFormatter looks like the following:
+Text Formatter works with function or with a string with or without tokens.
+A default axis label shows the value, the default formatting looks like this if it is represented by a function:

 ```
-chart.axis().textFormatter(function(){
+chart.yAxis().textFormatter(function(){
   return this.value
 });
 ```

-The following code sample demonstrates setting the same parameter to show using tokens:
+The following code sample demonstrates the same with the string formatting:

 ```
-chart.axis().textFormatter("{%Value}");
+chart.yAxis().textFormatter("{%Value}");
 ```

-Tokens can be also used in xml and json, unlike other formatting methods.
-Setting tokens through the json format looks like the following:
+Tokens can be also used in XML and JSON, unlike other formatting methods.
+Setting tokens through the JSON format looks like this:

 ```
 "labels":{